-Bethany Greenwood came to us through Alliance Learning.
-She joined the team after a significant career change, when she moved from hairdressing to a role in the multi utilities industry.
+Beth came to us through Alliance Learning.
+She joined the team after a significant career change when she moved from hairdressing to a role in the multi-utilities industry.

 Following the completion of her diploma Beth chose to develop her talents within the Health, Safety, Quality and Environment team, as well as continuing to support the operations programming department.
 Beth says HSQE is at the heart of the business and is a challenging and interesting area in which she would like to develop her knowledge.

 She commented that the speed of change from her previous career to beginning a future with Aptus Utilities was fast.
 “In less than two months my life had completely changed and I was starting a whole new vocation with a great company.
 I hadn’t realised there are administration jobs like this, the role is varied and every day I face new challenges.
 I’m learning a whole new set of skills.”

 For us, there are immense benefits to be gained from providing on-the-job training for young people joining our company.
 It gives them a direct insight into the daily running of the business, which is never the same from one day to the next, and enables trainees to seamlessly evolve with the business.
 Investing in staff at the outset of their career also creates loyal and motivated employees who can grow with the company and actively help to shape it.